PaloAltoNetworks/pan.dev/products/compute/api/31-00/stable-endpoints.md

 ### Latest API Versions of Prisma Cloud Compute Edition

-To view the documentation for the latest versions of the supported Prisma Cloud Compute Edition releases, visit:
+To view the documentation for the other supported releases of Prisma Cloud Compute Edition, visit:

 * [Prisma Cloud Compute Edition - Latest](/compute/api/)